cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 1. Run the build again, `$ yarn start:proxy`

 #### It's still failing, and now I'm frustrated!
-You can take the easy way out and just run, `$ yarn start`, it'll be styled and use mock data but you'll have enough access to continue development.
+You can take the easy way out and just run, `$ yarn start`, it'll be styled and use mock data, but you'll have enough access to continue development.

 ## Build
 ### dotenv files